renatoathaydes/Automaton/README.md

 [Click here](http://jcenter.bintray.com/com/athaydes/automaton/Automaton/) to go to JCenter.

+### System requirements

+The latest version of Automaton requires **Java 7 (minimum update 55)** or newer.
+It will work fine with Java 8, at least before update 11.

+If you need to make Automaton run with an older update of Java 7, there shouldn't be any problem if you compile it yourself using the adequate JDK, please see below how you can build it from source.

 ## Building from source

 You can build Automaton from source by cloning this repository and then using [Gradle](http://www.gradle.org) to build it.